cneralich/vault_ssh_roles/README.md

 # VAULT SSH ROLES
-This script can be used to programmatically create SSH Roles for your team members, with proper permissions assigned.
+These steps can be followed to setup multiple SSH Signing Engines, and the script in this repo can be used to programmatically create SSH Roles for your team members, with proper permissions assigned.

 ## SETUP STEPS